appium/appium/packages/appium/docs/en/guides/caps.md

 Appium supports [WebDriver BiDi](https://w3c.github.io/webdriver-bidi/) protocol since base–driver 9.5.0.
 The actual behavior depends on individual drivers while the Appium and the baseｰdriver support the protocol.
-Please make sure if a driver supports the protocol and what kind of commands/events it support in the documentation.
+Please make sure if a driver supports the protocol and what kind of commands/events it supports in the documentation.

 | Capability Name | Type | Description |
 |---|---|−--|